Connecting iOS Devices

 - Make sure that you have Xcode and Qt for iOS installed.

-- Connect the device to the Mac computer with a USB cable.
+- Connect the device to your local machine with a USB cable.

 - To specify build settings: